 - Family time together

-Falling grades in school and the constant disinterest of adolescents during puberty often make the family situation excessively heated.
+Falling grades at school and the constant disinterest of adolescents during puberty often make the family situation excessively heated.
 It is all the more important that parents and children regularly spend time together.
 Whether it is an excursion, a game night, cooking or jogging together is up to you.
 It's also enough to get together at the family table at least once a day for a meal together.
 Discuss anything other than school and lack of motivation at this time.

 - Limit your teenagers' media consumption